Samsung Galaxy Note 10.1 2014 Edition Review

 …meaning I have 9 apps not only running at once but all showing on the same screen.
 Obviously this caused a little lag but not enough to prevent you from working.

-Of course, there will be little time, if ever, when you would need to have 9 apps all running at once in the same window but you never know.
-You can use some cool apps that allow you to use a laptop’s screen, your Smartphone or other screen as a second screen onto which you can place those running apps whilst you work on the ones you need right now.
+Of course, only occasionally would need to have 9 apps all running at once in the same window but you never know.
+You can use some cool apps that allow you to use a laptop’s screen, your Smartphone or other screen as a second screen.
+Onto which you can place those running apps whilst you work on the ones you need right now.

-I currently have and use two screens on my PC and sometimes wish I had three because I tend to multi-task quite a bit and need that screen “real estate”.
+I currently have and use two screens on my PC and sometimes wish I had three.
+I tend to multi-task quite a bit and need that screen "real estate".

 Being able to have two file manager screens open is one of the most handy of the multi-tasking functions.
 It means I can drag and drop files from my SD card or USB drive onto the Galaxy Note or vice versa…great!